-- Rearrange the Song: The band's early song Once I Had A Love was rearranged several times until it became Heart Of Glass several years later.
-When first written the song was blues inspired, it went on to become more upbeat and poppier, and finally the band decided on the electro-disco arrangement that made "Heart Of Glass" famous.
+- The band's early song "Once I Had A Love" was rearranged several times until it became "Heart of Glass" several years later.
+When first written the song was blues inspired, it went on to become more upbeat and poppier, and finally the band decided on the electro-disco arrangement that made "Heart of Glass" famous.
 Several demos of it are available and show the song in its various stages of development.

 - Small Name, Big Ego: The titular "her" in "Rip Her To Shreds".